GideonGichamba/alx-low_level_programming-forked/0x1E-search_algorithms/README.md

 -  binary search, also known as half-interval search,[1] logarithmic search,[2] or binary chop,
 - is a search algorithm that finds the position of a target value within a sorted array
 - Binary search compares the target value to the middle element of the arra

+#  Jump search algorithm
+a jump search or block search refers to a search algorithm for ordered lists.
+It works by first checking all items Lkm, where k ∈ N {\displaystyle k\in \mathbb {N} } k\in \mathbb {N} and m is the block size, until an item is found that is larger than the search key.